-Water Audits: 20 schools have received water audits, with identified potential annual savings of over $550,000 and savings of over 25 million gallons per year.
+Water Audits: NatureScape staff performs water audits at mulitiple schools throughout the district.
+We have identified potential annual savings of over $550,000 and savings of over 25 million gallons per year.

 As part of the partnership, the P3 Eco-Challenge is held each school year to recognize the implementation of sustainability efforts within the schools and their communities.
-Outstanding BCPS environmental stewards were celebrated at the Sixth Annual P3 (Preserving Our Planet for Posterity) Eco-Challenge Awards Ceremony held on May 9, 2018 at the Long Key Nature Center in Davie.
-Platinum sponsors Whole Foods Market, Wacky Wild Science and Gold sponsors National Wildlife Federation, Hazen, Everglades Holiday Park, JM Family Enterprises, along with a number of Silver, Bronze and Eco-Friend sponsors contributed to this inspiring event.
+Outstanding BCPS environmental stewards are celebrated at the Annual P3 (Preserving Our Planet for Posterity) Eco-Challenge Awards Ceremony.

 (Note: 2020 P3 Eco-Challenge and award ceremony cancelled.)